kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 Resistor envelopes
 ------------------

-I'm trying out categorizing physicaly-small resistors by E12-series resistance and putting them into paper envelopes, one for each E12 value (10 12 15, 18 22 29, 33 39 47, 55 68 82).
+I’m trying out categorizing physicaly-small resistors by E12-series resistance and putting them into paper envelopes, one for each E12 value (10 12 15, 18 22 29, 33 39 47, 55 68 82).
 Most of the resistors
-I've salvaged so far are in the 100Ω–100kΩ range, which requires 37 envelopes, much like Merlin Mann.
-There are a few higher and quite a number lower, but so far I don't have an accurate way to measure resistances below 100Ω.
+I’ve salvaged so far are in the 100Ω–100kΩ range, which requires 37 envelopes, much like Merlin Mann.
+There are a few higher and quite a number lower, but so far I don’t have an accurate way to measure resistances below 100Ω.
 Hopefully I can rig something up soon.

 So far I only have on average two or three resistors of each